Unifying Causal Representation Learning with the Invariance Principle: Related Works

-\looseness=-1 \hypertarget{multi_node}{} \textbf{(b) Multi-node intervention and linear mixing.} Recently,~\citep{varici2024linear} extends previous interventional CRL works to unknown multi-node interventions and achieves identifiability under the assumption of a linearly independent intervention signature matrix $M_{\text{int}} \in \{0, 1\}^{N \times K}$ with each column $k$ represents the intervened node in this environment $k$.
+\looseness=-1 \hypertarget{multi_node}{} \textbf{(b) Multi-node intervention and linear mixing.} Recently,~\citet{varici2024linear} extends previous interventional CRL works to unknown multi-node interventions and achieves identifiability under the assumption of a linearly independent intervention signature matrix $M_{\text{int}} \in \{0, 1\}^{N \times K}$ with each column $k$ represents the intervened node in this environment $k$.
 The row-wise linear independence of $M_{\text{int}}$ implies that each latent variable must have been intervened at least once.
 Let $M \in \{0, 1\}^{N\times N}$ represent a submatrix of $M_{\text{int}}$ with \emph{linearly independent} columns.
-By performing the change of basis on $M$ such that only one component is non-zero in each column and projecting the score changes using the corresponding change of basis matrix, the setting becomes similar to the other interventional case (unknown single node intervention per node).
-This similarity allows it to be intuitively explained using the same distributional invariance principle introduced earlier~\pcref{subsec:interventional_CRL}.
+By multiplying $M$ with its adjoint transpose $\operatorname{adj}^\intercal (M)$, one obtains a matrix where each column has only one non-zero component.
+Applying the same transformation to the score change, this problem is reduced to a similar setting as a single node intervention per node, which can be intuitively explained using the same distributional invariance principle introduced earlier~\pcref{app:interventional_CRL}.

-\looseness=-1 \hypertarget{paired_single_node}{}\textbf{(c) Paired single-node intervention per node under nonparametric assumptions.} In the nonparametric settings, several works~\citet{von2024nonparametric,varici2024general} have shown element-wise latent variable identification under sufficiently different paired perfect intervention per node.
+\looseness=-1 \hypertarget{paired_single_node}{}\textbf{(c) Paired single-node intervention per node under nonparametric assumptions.} In the nonparametric settings, several works~\citep{von2024nonparametric,varici2024general} have shown element-wise latent variable identification under sufficiently different paired perfect intervention per node.
 By having two sufficiently different interventions per node, one introduces invariance on the interventional target across these paired interventional environments.
-This invariance property can be enforced using the score differences~\citep{varici2024general} or algorithmically by performing model selection~\citep{von2024nonparametric}, see~\cref{subsec:interventional_CRL} for more details.
+This invariance property can be enforced using the score differences~\citep{varici2024general} or algorithmically by performing model selection~\citep{von2024nonparametric}, as elaborated in~\cref{app:interventional_CRL}.

 \looseness=-1 \hypertarget{cauca}{} \textbf{(d) Variant latents identification under independence.} While some papers states main identification results on the variant partition, it can be explained by~\cref{thm:ID_from_multi_sets} and~\cref{prop:id-variant-indep} stating that the variant block can be identified under independence and invertible encoder.
 For example, \citet[Thm.~4.5]{liang2023causal} shows block-identifiability on the intervened (variant) latents under~\citep[Assumption~4.4]{liang2023causal} of block-wise independence between the invariant and variant blocks.